Syfleshka/NastyaAnnoyingBot/README.md

 KEY = 'YOUR:TELEGRAM:BOT:KEY'
 ```

-If you need to manually config project, copy `DEF_CONFIG.py` and rename it to `CONFIG.py`
+If you want to manually config project, copy `DEF_CONFIG.py` and rename it to `CONFIG.py`

 ## Bot config